 A dental implant is a small titanium screw which functions like a natural tooth root.
 As part of the process to replace missing teeth and restore your smile, our dentists place dental implants.
 Together with a tooth replacement such as a bridge or crown, a dental implant looks and feels much like a natural tooth.

-A gum graft can help to repair receding gums, cover exposed tooth roots, and reduce any symptoms such as severe tooth sensitivity or eventual tooth loss.
+A gum graft can help to repair receding gums, cover exposed tooth roots, and reduce symptoms such as severe tooth sensitivity or eventual tooth loss.
 During this procedure, gum tissue is transplanted from the roof of the mouth onto another area of the gums to protect your oral health.

 Wisdom Tooth Removal